rsdoiel/antenna/snapshots.md

 Book of Records</a>.
-You’ll have to listen to the interview, or read the book, to get a sense of how the book works, but it’s my understanding that the main character is a refugee, and yet was able to bring with her three slim books from a series calle dThe Great Lives of Voyagers, one of which is about Spinoza, the others being about Du Fu and Hannah Arendt.
+You’ll have to listen to the interview, or read the book, to get a sense of how the book works, but it’s my understanding that the main character is a refugee, and yet was able to bring with her three slim books from a series called <em>The Great Lives of Voyagers</em>, one of which is about Spinoza, the others being about Du Fu and Hannah Arendt.
 I believe that readings of these fictional books form part of The Book of Records.
 </p>
 <p>
 During the interview Thien was asked about the importance of these